-Four religious, philosophical and ethical studies themes
+Four religious, philosophical and ethical studies themes Theme A: Relationships and families.

-- Theme A: Relationships and families.
+- Theme A: Relationships and fa

 - Theme B: Religion and life.

-- Theme D: Religion, peace and conflict.
+Theme D: Religion, peace and conflict.

 - Theme E: Religion, crime and punishment.

 GCSE Grades 9-1

 Students will take 2 examination of 1 hour and 45 minutes each at the end of a three year course.
 (Year 9 to Year 11)